 Keep an Eye on Your Competition

 Creative industries are pretty competitive.
-If you need inspiration for your profile, next demo, or just want to see what the top talent in your genre are doing differently – visit their profiles!
+If you need inspiration for your profile, or next demo, or just want to see what the top talent in your genre is doing differently – visit their profiles!
 Go check out the Top 100 to get started.

 Use these Tips and Tricks for Voice Actors to Help You Further Your Career

 These tips will provide you with some helpful insight in your voice acting journey.
 Remember to know your worth, understand how the site works for you, add in niche demos, and keep making the most of your membership with Voices.
 If you’re looking to make full use of these tips, upgrade your Voices account today!